 Pelvic radiotherapy may make you unable to make someone pregnant (infertile).
 Before you decide to have treatment, your team will explain any risks to your fertility.
 For some people, radiotherapy causes changes that may get better with time.
 For others, the changes may be permanent.
 Your team may talk to you about preserving your fertility if this is possible for you.
 Preserving fertility usually means collecting and freezing sperm.

 Preserving fertility is not always possible.
 But it may mean some people who lose their fertility are still able to have a baby in the future.
-We have more information about fertility in men in our booklet Cancer and fertility - information for men (see page 58).
+We have more information about fertility in our booklet Cancer and fertility (page 58).